 There are a few types of temporary tattoos you should be familiar with:

 The most widely used temporary tattoo comes as a decal temporary tattoo (water transfer).
 The tattoo is an image printed on water-permeable paper.
 The paper is placed ink-side down and applying moisture transfers the image to the skin.
-The FDA requires that decal-type tattoos use only pigments that have been approved for use in cosmetics; this means they are non-toxic and hypoallergenic.
-They are easily removed by baby oil or rubbing alcohol.
+The FDA requires that decal-type tattoos use only pigments that have been approved for use in cosmetics; this means they are non-toxic.
+They are easily removed by baby oil or rubbing alcohol (but not soap and water).
 Some decal-type tattoos that are manufactured in China or Taiwan do not meet these standards.
 Do not buy decal-type temporary tattoos that give no indication of the ingredients used to manufacture them.
 You also want to steer clear of temporary tattoos that are digitally printed on temporary tattoo transfer paper.
 Computer inks are not safe to be worn on the skin and can cause irritation.

 Airbrush temporary tattoos are also increasingly popular, however they do not always look as good or last as long as decal temporary tattoos.
 The method of application is having the tattoo design sprayed on by an artist using a stencil with alcohol-based, FDA approved cosmetic inks.
 If you are thinking about this kind of tattoo be sure to ask the tattoo artist what kind of ink is used before proceeding.
 Airbrush temporary tattoos are also easily removed with rubbing alcohol or baby oil.